 We all understand and accept our professional, legal and ethical disclosure boundaries in personal and professional contexts; where information is managed for valid reasons.
 Conversely, we also understand how information can be manipulated for purely transactional or self-serving reasons.
 But if you think about the last time you were managing problematic information that challenged these constraints, you may recall wanting to avoid or reduce unwanted conversations or, if compelled to have the difficult conversation, avoid problematic topics.
 Perhaps you were directly asked to address problematic issues, and you manipulated, filtered or bent the truth with strategic phrasing?

-In situations where you haven’t been able to avoid the conversation or avoid discussion of a problem once in one, and your evasive answers have not been accepted; you may have experienced having to think on your feet under cognitive pressure to improvise an acceptable answer - having to commit to a lie.
+In situations where you haven’t been able to avoid the conversation or avoid discussion of a problem, your evasive answers may have been noticed.
+You may have experienced having to think on your feet under cognitive pressure in order to improvise an acceptable answer - perhaps you even had to commit to a lie rather than merely omit inconvenient truths.

 These strategic layers of information management are familiar enough to all of us once it’s pointed out.
-Most of us can recall a time when effortful impression-management required that we adopt an honest and believable demeanour; sound plausible and present as motivated by moral principles while strategically managing problematic information.
+Most of us can recall a time when effortful impression-management required that we adopt an honest and believable demeanour; sound plausible and present as motivated by moral principles while strategically avoiding problematic information.
+Parents of young children do this routinely.

-Adaptive strategies to hide or disguise problematic information aim to reduce exposure or disclosure risks beneath social and cognitive camouflage.
-However, such strategies work in some contexts, and for some audiences, better than others.
-Avoiding, managing or manipulating information becomes more difficult the more informed the audience is - the more able they are to detect information anomalies.
-This is where your domain expertise matters a great deal.
+Adaptive strategies to hide or disguise problematic information aim to reduce exposure or disclosure risks.
+Beneath our social and cognitive camouflage, some strategies work in some contexts, and for some audiences, better than others.
+Accordingly, avoiding, managing or manipulating information becomes more difficult the more informed the audience is - the more able they are to detect information anomalies.
+This is where your domain expertise matters.

-In essence, we need to stop succumbing to intuitive assumptions of “deception cues” (such as micro-expressions, demeanour and body language) and start focussing on strategic information management cues.
+In essence, we need to stop succumbing to intuitive assumptions of “deception cues” (such as micro-expressions, demeanour and body language) and start focussing on strategic information management.

 To achieve this we need to understand how information is: 1) managed in context and conversation, 2) strategically manipulated and 3) processed by deceptive interviewees in real time.